cheleb/sbt-dart-plugin/readme.md

 Dart support for play2 / scala.

-This plugin must be published local until it will be deployed somewhere :-/
+This plugin must be published local until it gets deployed somewhere :-/

 `$> sbt`